selwynpolit/d9book/book/bq.md

 }
 ```

 The Form API will take care of getting the batches executed.
-If you aren't using a form, you use `batch_process()` like the line shown below.
+If you aren't using a form (i.e. using a controller), you can use `batch_process()` like the line shown below.
 For this method, you specify any valid alias and the system will redirect to that alias after the batch completes.

 ```php
 // node/1 should be a valid node.